BlogWikiAbout

 QA Production readiness Sonnet Bash, Playwright

-Every agent connects to real MCP servers.
-No mocks.
-The CMO queries real GA4 data.
-The CFO pulls real OpenRouter bills.
+Every agent connected to real MCP servers to do cool stuff.
+The CMO queried real GA4 data.
+The CFO pulled real OpenRouter bills.

 The org chart

-This is accurate as of 2026-03-12.
-The bot-wiki org chart stays up to date as agents are added or reorganized.
+This was accurate as of 2026-03-12.
+The bot-wiki org chart stayed up to date as agents were added or reorganized.

 graph TD